‘Dragon Ball Super’ Episode 86 Preview Shows Android 17 Standing Up To SSJB Goku, Fans Are Up In Arms

 While there is some point to the criticism of Dragon Ball Super‘s current power levels, it should be noted that the franchise, as a whole, revels in the abandonment of realism.
 Goku and the other Z-fighters’ power-ups back in the Dragon Ball Z era also featured some liberal plot twisting.
 With the franchise’s history in mind, Goku’s’ apparent SSJB nerf could simply be attributed to Dragon Ball‘s classic liberties with its plot.

 After all, the Tournament of Power is something that would require a massive team effort from the Universe 7 fighters.
 For U7’s representative team to actually win the massive competition, each member must be able to fight as a cohesive whole.
 If everyone’s power levels are massively unbalanced, the whole premise of teamwork becomes void.
-For the Tournament of Power to work as well as it should, fans would be best prepared for a lot more power level liberties that are sure to be coming their way.
+For Dragon Ball Super‘s Tournament of Power to work as well as it should, fans would be best prepared for a lot more power level liberties that are sure to be coming their way.

 [Featured Image by Toei Animation]